 - How to capture the conversation - making sure everyone is familiar with the questions on the lead form

-- Submitting a new lead capture on the app
+- Capturing a lead in the app

 4. Establish a post-event game plan.